If you are in the home health business, chances are you’ve at least heard of EVV. So, what is it and why should you care?

 Many states have already begun requiring electronic visit verification for registered agencies, but the EVV requirement is about to become a national mandate.
 In the last couple months of President Obama’s time in office, he signed the 21st Century Cures Act, which contained a lot of legislation.

-Pertaining to home health, the Cures Act will require that all home health agencies and personal care services that accept government reimbursements will have to have an EVV solution in place by the end of 2019 for personal care and 2023 for home health agencies.
+Pertaining to home health, the Cures Act will require that all home health agencies and personal care services that accept government reimbursements will have to have an EVV solution in place by the end of 2019 (now 2020 due to the delay signed by Congress) for personal care and 2023 for home health agencies.

 Not that reading legislation is especially fun, but I am providing you with a link to the legislation if you’d like to do more research, here is the Cures Act and EVV legislation from the U.S. Congress website in relation to the Cures Act.